Mount-Isaac/Mount-Isaac/README.md

 * Build high performance REST APIs and backend services
 * Design distributed and event driven systems
 * Develop microservices and asynchronous workloads
-* Design and optimize relational databases
+* Design and optimize relational and NoSQL databases
 * Build caching and messaging architectures
+* Work with MQTT based systems and IoT infrastructure
 * Containerize and deploy production applications
 * Build CI/CD pipelines and deployment automation
 * Work with AWS and Google Cloud infrastructure